DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 **Our connection flow looks like this:**

-1) We query on port 80 on our localhost, which is sent on port 8080 on our apinetwork to nginx (remember, nginx is listening on port 8080)
+1. We query on port 80 on our localhost, which is sent on port 8080 on our apinetwork to nginx (remember, nginx is listening on port 8080)
-2) nginx transfers this request to port 5000 on the apinetwork (which is where Gunicorn will recieve the request)
+2. nginx transfers this request to port 5000 on the apinetwork (which is where Gunicorn will recieve the request)
-3) Gunicorn passes this request to Flask
+3. Gunicorn passes this request to Flask

-Let's run the following on our terminal to start docker-compose, setup the containers and start the API:
+Let's run the following command on our terminal to start docker-compose, setup the containers and start the API:

 ```bash
 $ docker-compose build